-During fiscal year 2016, the Board of Commissioners approved the issuance of Rental Revenue Bond 2016 (the Bond) to Banner Bank, in the principal amount of \$1,002,500, for the construction of the new Projects and Maintenance Operations and Storage Facility (PMOSF).
-Gross Rental Revenue is pledged by the Authority to pay the principal of and interest on the Bond.
+During fiscal year 2016, the Board of Commissioners approved the issuance of Rental Revenue Bond 2016 (the Bond) to Banner Bank, in the principal amount of \$1,002,500.
+The direct borrowing was issued for construction of the new Projects and Maintenance Operations and Storage Facility (PMOSF).
+The Authority pledged gross rental revenue to pay the principal and interest payments on the Bond.
+Terms of the Bond contain a provision in the event any monthly installment is not paid when due, the Authority is obligated to pay interest on the principal portion of the installment at the same rate provided in the Bond from and after its payment date until the installment, both principal and interest, is paid in full.
+As of September 30, 2019, the unpaid balance of the Bond was \$925,221.

-During fiscal year 2017, the Authority entered into the Bond 20-year repayment period, paying the first principal and interest payment of \$6,047 on July 3, 2017.
 The interest rate of 3.89% is fixed for the first ten years and was based upon the Des Moines Federal Home Loan Bank (FHLB) ten-year Fixed-Rate Advances - Regular Advance Rate plus 0.85%.
 At the start of the eleventh and sixteenth amortization years, interest rates will be adjusted based upon the then current FHLB five-year Fixed-Rate Advances - Regular Advance Rate plus 1.39%.

-Terms of the bond require the Authority to maintain a Debt Service Reserve bank account for as long as any principal is outstanding.
-The amount on deposit must equal the lesser of (i) 10% of the initial principal amount of the bond, (ii) the maximum annual debt service on the Bond, or (iii) 125% of the average annual debt service on the Bond.
-The maximum annual debt service on deposit at September 30, 2017 was \$72,563.
+For as long as any principal amount is outstanding, terms of the Bond require the Authority to maintain a Debt Service Reserve bank account.
+The amount on deposit must equal the lesser of (i) 10% of the initial principal amount of the Bond \$100,250, (ii) the maximum annual debt service on the Bond \$72,563, or (iii) 125% of the average annual debt service on the Bond \$90,704.
+Accordingly, the debt service amount on deposit at September 30, 2019 was \$72,563.